 Note: BASYSENS800 with BACnet® enabled on the SymbioTM controller will report fault detection and diagnostics at the zone sensor.
 This functionality is only applicable if the customer does not have a building management system, and the unit is running standalone with the BAYSENS800.

 Evaporator Frost Control

-Frostat is standard on all units.
+Frostat is standard on all 6 to 25T units.

 Discharge Line Temp Switch (DLTS)